jasonldoyle/GLEIF_Relationship_Map/README.md

 **Interactive visualization of global corporate ownership structures using GLEIF’s Legal Entity Identifier (LEI) dataset.**

 Built as a full-stack web application, this project maps relationships between legal entities (e.g., parent–subsidiary or fund–manager links) using a **graph network and hierarchical tree view**.

+Hosted on AWS.

 It provides users with a clear and interactive way to explore the real-world corporate structures behind LEIs.

 ---